sigasi/sigasi_insights/content/tech/veresta-gitlab-ci.md

 clicking on the file/line number takes you to the relevant line of code.

-{{< figure alt="Gitlab CI job log" src="/img/tech/veresta-gitlab-cq-mr.png" >}}
+{{< figure alt="GitLab CI job log" src="/img/tech/veresta-gitlab-cq-mr.png" >}}

-In Gitlab Premium, you also get to see all of Veresta's findings for each pipeline.
+In GitLab Premium, you also get to see all of Veresta's findings for each pipeline.
 Here too, clicking on the file/line number will take you to the relevant line of code.

-{{< figure alt="Gitlab CI job log" src="/img/tech/veresta-gitlab-cq-pipeline.png" >}}
+{{< figure alt="GitLab CI job log" src="/img/tech/veresta-gitlab-cq-pipeline.png" >}}

 ## Conclusion

-In this article, we have demonstrated the use of Sigasi Veresta in Gitlab CI.
+In this article, we have demonstrated the use of Sigasi Veresta in GitLab CI.
 With minimal effort, one can set up and run Veresta in a Docker container to verify the HDL code of your project.
-Gitlab Code Quality is a useful add-on to present Veresta's findings.
+GitLab Code Quality is a useful add-on to present Veresta's findings.